Guidance on the Use of Email Containing PHI

 - Whenever possible, avoid transmitting highly sensitive PHI (for example, mental health, substance abuse, or HIV information) by email.

-- Never use automatic forwarding with your yale.edu email account.
+- Never use global automatic forwarding to send emails from your yale.edu email account to a non-yale.edu account.

 - Never send PHI by email unless you have verified the recipient’s address (for example, from a directory or a previous email) and you have checked and double-checked that you have entered the address correctly.